strategineer/personal-website/content/blog/2024-11-16/index.md

 Why have I been playing a ~31 year old game in 2024 you might be asking yourself?

 Well, it's simple really.
 It's fun.
-In the many decades since the release of Doom in 1993, a community of mappers has developed and have been hard at work using the framework of Doom games released in the mid 90s to create more, and better, Doom maps than you'd be able to get through in a lifetime.
+In the many decades since the release of Doom in 1993, a community of mappers has developed and has been hard at work using the framework of Doom games released in the mid 90s to create more, and better, Doom maps than you'd be able to get through in a lifetime.

-Doom holds a special place in my heart being the first video game I ever played (the shareware version of Doom specifically)
+Doom holds a special place in my heart being the first video game I ever played (the shareware version of Doom specifically).

 Removing all of my nostalgia for Doom embedded in the deepsest recesses of my primate brain, I feel comfortable saying that the core Doom II gameplay loop holds up in 2024 especially when playing modern maps (even the older stuff has its charm) on modern source ports with great accessibility features (DSDA-Doom's keyframe rewinding feature takes the cake).